 What’s more, Dr Molly was an enthusiastic supporter of the man-made language Esperanto.
 He decided that Neutral Moresnet was to become the first Full Esperanto State in the world!
-It would be called Amikejo; ‘the place of friendship’.
+Its name?
+Amikejo; ‘the place of friendship’.

 He encouraged The Neutrals to learn Esperanto, which some of them did to quite a good extent.
-He managed to get Esperanto introduced into the curriculum of the local school.
+He gets Esperanto introduced into the curriculum of the local school.
 However, in the end, this idea went the same way as the stamps.

 Neutral Moresnet in the 20th century

 At the turn of the century, Europe was changing rapidly, and Neutral Moresnet was attempting to keep up with the times.
-A power plant was constructed.
-Public works projects were funded by the mine.
-A police force and fire brigade were established.
-It was still a den of various iniquities though.
-In 1903 a huge casino was built there, which for a while thrived.
+A power plant is constructed.
+Public works projects are funded by the mine.
+A police force and fire brigade are established.
+It’s still a den of various iniquities though.
+In 1903 a huge casino is built there, which thrives for a while.